Moving Image Department #10: Based on Real Events

 and an interval by Daniel Pitin

-As our deviated reality ceased being based upon real facts, the real itself, it turned into a hyper-theatricalized version of events, lost its relevance under the rule of assumption and disbelief; while our past has been transformed into an archive of deceptions, the truth disappeared underneath the layers of abusive fiction; the ethics, understood as an “engagement in truth”, became "an impossible experience”.
+As our deviated reality ceased being based upon real facts, the real itself, turned into a hyper-theatricalized version of events, lost its relevance under the rule of assumption and disbelief; while our past has been transformed into an archive of deceptions, the truth disappeared underneath the layers of abusive fiction; the ethics, understood as an “engagement in truth”, became "an impossible experience”.

 We live in the poignant, schizoid world of delusion, inhabited by intentional misreadings, political hoaxes and alternative facts.
 Welcome to the post-cinematic times of counterfactual thinking and amateur fantasy-storytelling.